pelavarre/byobash/ReadMore.md

 # ByoBash > ReadMore.md

-**Do you get it?**

-Are our words coherent enough that you get it, focused well enough, ordered well enough, that you get it in a hurry?

 ## Grok it first, then pass the word, to people working with Sh Terminals

 **You should feel agency and power**, when you work with a machine or a system.